-Resident Surveys - Background:
+Resident Surveys - Background

-Since 2016 DHCD has been working with the Center for Survey Research at the University of Massachusetts Boston to survey residents in the state public housing units it oversees.
-The surveys are confidential, mailed directly to the residents and returned to the Center by mail (or, starting in 2019, completed on-line).
-In Round One of the surveys, conducted over the period 2016-2018, residents of elderly/disabled developments (also known as c.
-667 developments) and family units (also known as c.
-705 and c.
-200 developments) were surveyed in four groups as described below.
-(Note: there are many more c.
-667 units, so they were broken down into three groups).
+Since 2016 DHCD has been working with the Center for Survey Research (CSR) at the University of Massachusetts Boston to survey residents in the state public housing units it oversees.
+The surveys are confidential, mailed directly to residents, and returned to CSR by mail (or, starting in 2019, completed on-line).
+CSR surveys residents of elderly/disabled units (also known as Chapter 667) and family units (also known as Chapter 200 and Chapter 705).